EricDarve/NLA/content/projections.md

 This formula has a clear geometric meaning: it scales the direction vector $a$ by a factor determined by the dot product of $a$ and $b$.

 ### Oblique Projection Formula

-For an oblique projection, you must specify both the subspace to project **onto** (the range, spanned by the columns of matrix $A$) and the direction to project **along** (the null space, which can be defined by a matrix $B$).
-The projection matrix is:
+For an oblique projection, you must specify both the subspace to project **onto** (the range) and the direction to project **along** (the null space).

+Let the range be spanned by the columns of a matrix $A$.
+The direction of projection is defined as the subspace orthogonal to the columns of another matrix, $B$.
+The projection matrix $P$ is then given by:

 $$P = A(B^T A)^{-1} B^T$$

+Here, the null space of the projection $P$ (the direction of projection) is the set of all vectors orthogonal to the column space of $B$.

-Notice that if you choose $B = A$, the projection direction becomes orthogonal to the range, and this formula reduces to the orthogonal projection formula.
+Notice that if you choose $B = A$, the direction of projection becomes orthogonal to the range (since it's orthogonal to the columns of $A$).
+This makes the projection orthogonal, and the formula reduces to the standard orthogonal projection formula: $P = A(A^T A)^{-1} A^T$.

 ## Key Results and Properties